ferrellsl/QuikGrid/README.md

 Contour mapping and 3D surface modeling app.

-This latest version of QuikGrid has been updated to work with LIDAR LAS and compressed LAS (LAZ) files and use points classified as ground points (classification 2) to generate grids.
+This latest version of QuikGrid has been updated to read LIDAR LAS and compressed LAS (LAZ) files.
 See first image below.
 It can now read and process files compatible with the LAS 1.5 specification and earlier.
-LAS/LAZ files must be ground classified to work properly with QuikGrid.
+Your LAS/LAZ files must be ground classified to work properly with QuikGrid.
+If you need an app to ground classify your own LAS/LAZ files please contact me.
+Most LAS/LAZ files downloaded from public sources such as universities have already been ground classified so you're all set if that's the case, but other sources don't always offer ground classified LAS/LAZ files.
 If you want a binary copy of version 5.5.0 of QuikGrid, contact me at sferrellblue@yahoo.com as the source and the binary for version 5.5.0 will not be posted here on github.
-Version 5.4.4 is still available here for download even though the releases section says it's version 5.5.0.
+Version 5.4.4 is still available in the releases section although it's incorrectly tagged as version 5.5.0.

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/ef5d4bec-bdc0-4ac0-9166-efffee71e019" />